Resource Planning

 Planning ahead for reliable, affordable, and sustainable energy

-Tucson Electric Power (TEP) is planning a dramatic expansion of clean, reliable energy resources.
+Tucson Electric Power (TEP) will accelerate its clean energy expansion to support anticipated growth and maintain affordable, reliable service as the company works toward a new aspirational goal: net zero direct greenhouse gas emissions by 2050.
 Our integrated resource planning process (IRP) provides regulators, customers and other interested stakeholders with information about current resources, analyses about future energy requirements, and strategies for meeting our customers’ long-term energy needs.

-The IRP, in conjunction with our all source request for proposals and transmission planning processes, provides guidance as we continue working to provide 70 percent of our power from renewable resources while reducing carbon dioxide emissions 80 percent by 2035.
+The IRP, in conjunction with our all source request for proposals and transmission planning processes, provides guidance as we continue working to reduce carbon dioxide emissions 80 percent by 2035.

 2023 Integrated Resource Plan

-TEP and its sister company, UniSource Energy Services, have initiated the 2023 IRP planning cycle, building on our commitment to meet customers’ energy needs reliably while increasing our portfolio of clean energy resources.
+TEP has filed an IRP with the Arizona Corporation Commission, building on our commitment to meeting customers’ energy needs reliably while increasing our portfolio of clean energy resources.
 Learn more about the 2023 IRP.

 Our Previous IRPs